TEDxTUM/TEDx-YTT/README.md

 - Thumbnail Image Link
 - Publish Day

-Data is then added to the output file 'TEDx-ytt-output.csv' and statistics on all numerical data is output to 'TEDx-ytt-statistics.csv'
+Data is then added to the output file `TEDx-ytt-output.csv`and statistics on all numerical data is output to `TEDx-ytt-statistics.csv`

 ## Getting Started